 Weekly QTS Professional Studies will develop understanding of education essential for entrants to the teaching profession, providing consideration to whole-school issues, such as behaviour management, special educational needs and educational theories that contextualise the teaching of your subject.
 Secondary subject studies also focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.

-Salaried trainees are contracted to be an employee of their main placement school and are likely be accountable for up to a 50% timetable from the start of the course with time also allocated for observing experienced teachers, team teaching, working with small groups and getting involved in all aspects of school life.
+Salaried trainees are contracted to be an employee of their main placement school and are likely to be accountable for up to a 50% timetable across four days from the start of the course.
+This allocation will increase as the training year progresses.
+Time in school will also be allocated for observing experienced teachers, team teaching, working with small groups of students and getting involved in the wider aspects of school life.

 We endeavour to match the right trainee to the right partner school for their main placement based on their initial preference, geography / distance from home, and areas of specific interest.
-This course is offered at the locations shown here.
-You will be given the opportunity to express your placement preference once you have submitted your application.
+This course is offered at the locations shown on our website https://www.astra-alliance.com/402/scitt-and-school-direct-itt-places-2021-22

-Trainees will have two placements; a main placement, where they spend the Autumn, summer and second half of the Spring terms.
+We aim for all trainees to experience two placements, although the main placement will be where the trainee is primarily based.
 Trainees will also be expected to attend an induction day with their main placement school ahead of the September course start.

-QTS studies take place with the SCITT every Wednesday, with the other four days per week being spent in school (minimum of 120 days across the year).
+QTS studies take place with the SCITT every Wednesday, with the other four days per week being spent in school (approximately 120 days across the year).
+If doing the PGCE, these sessions (approx 6 taught sessions) will be spread across the year.
 Bursary-led / unsalaried trainee timetable allocations is approximately 30% in the first term, rising to a maximum allocation of 75% in the final placement out of the four days in school.
-Salaried trainees on contracts with their employing school will be expected to teach a 50% in their first term.
+Salaried trainees on contracts with their employing school will be expected to teach a 50% timetable in their first term.

 Astra has over 50 partners signed up to the SCITT Partnership Agreement which demands that each school supplies dedicated and high quality one-to-one Mentor support and in-school Professional Studies to complement the core QTS programme offered by the SCITT each week.
 Trainees will also be expected to attend events such as parents’ evening and contribute to report writing during the year.
 While there is no guarantee of permanent employment with placement schools, a considerable number of our trainees do go on to secure NQTs positions within our partnership.